memery1446/DexAggregator/README.md

 - Message signing verification
 - Wallet error handling

-### Token Faucet Note
+## Token Faucet Note
 The Token Faucet can be removed from URDEX by removing the button and link from Navigation.js.
 It is a separate application alogether that can be cloned from [Token Faucet Repository](https://github.com/memery1446/TokenFaucet).

-## Important: Remember that your deployed TK1 and TK2 addresses will not match the existing URDEX Token Faucet addresses.
+#### Important: Remember that your deployed TK1 and TK2 addresses will not match the existing URDEX Token Faucet addresses.

-### Sepolia Testnet Deployment
+## 7. DEPLOYMENT ON SEPOLIA

 1. Initial Setup
    - Connect your wallet to Sepolia Network
    - If needed, update `.env` with your Ethereum wallet private key (remember, NOT a Hardhat account private key)
    - Get Sepolia ETH from [Chainlink Faucet](https://faucets.chain.link/sepolia)

-***ERRORS?
+#### ERRORS?
 Doublecheck that you are in your root directory.
 Clear your Metamask activity tab data.

 2. Deploy Contracts
 ```bash